Skip to main content

 Do you snore every night?
-Is your partner complaining that your snores are keeping them up at night?
-Maybe your snores are disrupting your sleep, waking you up in the night, or causing daytime fatigue.
+Is your partner complaining that your snores are keeping them awake?
+Your snoring may be disrupting your sleep, waking you up during the night, or causing daytime fatigue.

-There are a few ways you can reduce snoring, and sleep more peacefully at night.
-Some throat and mouth exercises can even alleviate mild obstructive sleep apnea.
-By strengthening the muscles in the throat and mouth, you may be able to reduce the strength and frequency of snores.
-Here are some of our favorite exercises that can help with snoring.
+There are ways to reduce snoring and improve your sleep.
+Throat and mouth exercises can even help alleviate mild obstructive sleep apnea by strengthening the muscles in your throat and mouth.
+Over time, these exercises can reduce the frequency and intensity of snoring.
+Here are some exercises that may help.

 Exercises to Help with Snoring